 Your doctor will want to know your family ancestry on both sides.
 Some hereditary medical conditions affect certain populations more than others.
 The most commonly

 - Cystic Fibrosis – Mainly affects those with Northern European heritage

 - Sickle Cell Anaemia – Main affects those of African, Latin American and Indian Heritage

 - Thalassemia – Mainly affects those of Mediterranean ancestry

 - Tay–Sachs disease – common among the Ashkenazi Jewish Population

 If your baby is at higher risk of these conditions its good to read up on them before you get pregnant.
-This will give you a better understanding of how likely you baby is to affect.
+This will give you a better understanding of how likely your baby is to be affected.
 You can also read more about the available screening and diagnostic tests and treatments for the condition.